 3. Extreme emotional dependence

-Another one of the most common root causes of insecurity is extreme emotional dependence.
+Another one of the most frequent causes of insecurity is extreme emotional dependence.
 Let’s say you have suffered the loss of a loved one.
-Either in event of death or on account of a relationship coming to an end.
-This loss has left such a void in your life that spending time alone fills up with a sense of dread and anxiety.
+Either in the event of death or on account of a relationship coming to an end.
+This loss has left such a void in your life that spending time alone fills you up with a sense of dread and anxiety.

 As a result, you become insecure and start needing your partner to be by your side at all times.
 If they want or ask for space in the relationship, it triggers feelings of jealousy and possessiveness.
 In such cases, needy or clingy behavior become the patterns of insecurity.

-4. Trust issues are among root causes of insecurity
+4. Trust issues are among the root causes of insecurity

 What causes insecurity in a relationship?
 Trust issues are another common underlying cause.
 For instance, if a person has been cheated on by a long-term partner, such a betrayal of trust can make them riddled with insecurities.
 Of course, trusting a partner after an incident of infidelity is hard.
 But in such cases, often, the affected person struggles to build trust even in their subsequent relationships.